 A: Log in to www.citiprogram.org.
 On your menu page, there will be a link that reads “Add a course or update your learner group.”
 On that page, there will be a set of check boxes and you designate the ones that apply to you.
-For example, you can add or remove Biomedical or social and behavioral research.
 This page also has check boxes to add animal research training if that applies to you.
 Do not check it if it doesn’t apply.
-The last section is the Responsible Conduct for Research training.
+The last section is the Responsible Conduct of Research training.
 This is required for NIH or NSF funded investigators.
 If you are not funded by one of the two you may mark “Not at this time.”
 If you are, check the one that applies to you.

-Q: How do I check when my training expires?
+Q: How do I check the expiration date of my CITI training?

-A: Go to www.citiprogram.org and log in (if you do not remember your login information there is a link to click and it will email it to you).
+A: Go to www.citiprogram.org and log in.
 Once you have logged in, you will see a list of the training modules you have completed or need to complete.
-Next to that the status will say passed with the date.
-Three years from that date is when your training expires.
+Under “Status” the system will say “Passed” with the date that you passed the course.
+Your training expires three years from that date.